nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 Keep this drawing around for reference later.

-## Task: Convert your layout to JSX (HTML)
+## Task: Convert your layout to HTML (really, JSX)

 Make a prototype which just shows detail from one or two example episodes. _Don't_ worry about the JSON yet.

-You can do this all within your `App.js`, or you can immediately build some React Component(s).
+If you're still new to React, you can do this all all within your `App.js`, with no other components.

+## Split your HTML across separate React components

+If you haven't already, now is a good time to "decompose" your HTML into separate sections.

+Go back to your paper layout and circle and name each section that will be a separate component.

 ## Task: Read in the JSON